nikku/wordle-solver/README.md

 ## How it Works

 The solver is implemented in [`lib/solver.js`](./lib/solver.js).
-It uses `cares` as the initial word but can also handle any given input history.

 ### Algorithm

 Every pick it chooses the next word in order to reduce the solution space as much as possible.

 * Accounts for historic picks (match, not matched, contained)
 * Scores letter occurance per column